apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/010-installing-the-driver-on-linux.md

 Only include the path to the shared libraries corresponding to the driver matching the bitness of the client application used.

-For example, if you are using a 64-bit client application and ODBC driver manager libraries are installed in` /usr/local/lib`, then set `LD_LIBRARY_PATH` as follows:
+For example, if you are using a 64-bit client application and ODBC driver manager libraries are installed in `/usr/local/lib`, then set `LD_LIBRARY_PATH` as follows:

 `export LD_LIBRARY_PATH=/usr/local/lib:/opt/simba/drillodbc/lib/64`
-Refer to your Linux shell documentation for details on how to set environment variables permanently.

 #### Next Step